postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 All systems, at some point in their lifetime, will come under more load than they were designed for; what happens then is an important feature (or bug) of their design.
 Horizontal scaling is never immediate: it takes a bit of time to spin up additional hardware to handle the load.
 It can take a second, or a minute, depending on availability, but in both cases, existing resources need to serve traffic the best way they can.

 We were hoping to test PostgresML to its breaking point, but we couldn't quite get there.
 As load (number of clients) increased beyond provisioned capacity, the only thing we saw was a gradual increase in latency.
 Throughput remained roughly the same.
-This gradual latency increase was caused by simple queuing: the replicas couldn't serve requests concurrenctly so they had to wait, patiently, in the poolers.
+This gradual latency increase was caused by simple queuing: the replicas couldn't serve requests concurrently so they had to wait, patiently, in the poolers.

 <center>
 	![Queuing](/images/illustrations/queueing.svg) <br />